 While that’s a popular approach, it’s not your only option.
 You can also go with a more standard landing page framework and include your video further down the page (below the fold) as supporting content.

-This method works well if you’ve got a video that supports a particular selling point that appears later on in your landing page copy.
+This method works well if you’ve got a video supporting a particular selling point that appears later in your landing page copy.

 Once you’ve figured out where the video will go, create a wireframe for your entire landing page.
 This framework not only covers where the video goes but also whatever other elements the page will include and how they’ll all work together to drive conversion.

-For our general awareness campaigns, the Vidyard team opted for a hero landing page video.
+The Vidyard team opted for a hero landing page video for our general awareness campaigns.

 5. Create Your Landing Page Video